kbhoehn/IgPhyML/README.md

 This GitHub repository is currently maintained solely in reference to the work done in this paper: https://doi.org/10.1534/genetics.116.196303<br />

-If you must use the older version in this GitHub repositoty, see doc/IgPhyML_Manual.pdf for installation and usage instructions.
+If you must use the older version in this GitHub repository, see doc/IgPhyML_Manual.pdf for installation and usage instructions.